torbsd/torbsd.github.io/prospective.md

 * Automation of various aspects of the process of maintaining the TBB ports so we can shorten turnaround time for new releases;
 * Purchase of hardware to ease in keeping ports up to date and to help with other PETs-related porting efforts to the BSDs.

+#### OpenBSD Drivers for USB TRNGs ####

+We have already produced a driver for the [Alea](https://www.araneus.fi/products/alea2/en/) and had it accepted into the OpenBSD source tree.
+As a result of doing this work we have now received donations of two other USB TRNG devices: an [FST-01](wiki.seeedstudio.com/wiki/FST-01) and a [TrueRNG](http://ubld.it/products/truerng-hardware-random-number-generator/).
+We will write drivers for them and get them accepted into the tree.
+It would also be worth investigating getting the OpenBSD USB TRNG drivers ported to other BSDs.
+FreeBSD would be a good first choice.

 #### Other PETs-related Ports ####

 Various ideas on the table for porting targets to OpenBSD to start